BYS-Project/Tutorials/README.md

 ### Requirements
 - Image in .png or .jpeg
 - ⚠️Why to chose one instead of another?
-- JSON data for describing the object [click here to see a json example](Examples/metadata.json)
+- JSON data for describing the object [click here to see the OpenSea documentation](https://docs.opensea.io/docs/metadata-standards)
 - ⚠️Where should them be uploaded (Normal server?
 Take a look @ IPFS!) -> We need data uploaded in a always-persistent place like a blockchain!
 ### IDE:
 - Remix